 Best for Business: Conrad Hong Kong

-You can choose between sweeping views of Victoria Harbor or of Victoria’s Peak from your room when you stay in this gorgeous five-star Conrad—and don’t forget to take a dip in the heated outdoor swimming pool, which is surrounded by skyscrapers for an unforgettable swim.
-The hotel starts on the 61st floor, right above Pacific Place and in the heart of the city’s business district (it’s conveniently near the Hong Kong Trade Center).
-If your day gets swamped with meetings, there six brilliant places to eat and drink right on site, from Cantonese to Italian.
-If your stay involves a jam-packed schedule, the hotel’s come up with itineraries for one-, three- and five-hour pockets of free time.
-Several well-equipped meeting rooms are also available for companies to book, and there’s a great health club on site that’s open 24-7 in case things run late (or you’re rising for an early appointment).
+You can choose between views of Victoria Harbor or Victoria’s Peak from your room when you stay in the five-star Conrad Hong Kong.
+The hotel starts on the 61st floor above Pacific Place, a shopping and office complex in the heart of the city’s business district; it’s also conveniently located near the Hong Kong Trade Center.
+If your day fills up with meetings, the hotel has six brilliant restaurants, from Cantonese to Italian.
+Conversely, if you find yourself with some free time, the hotel also provides itineraries for one-, three- and five-hour periods.
+Several well-equipped meeting rooms are also available to book, and there’s an on-site health club that’s open 24-7 in case things run late (or if you’re up early).

 Best Luxury: The Upper House

-This is arguably the best hotel in Hong Kong, and it offers the same stunning views as other hotels in the city.
-While that makes the panoramas no less spectacular, The Upper House steps it up with a five-star-and-then-some level of service that outpaces the competition: Staff, for example, know your name and room number, and the concierge works miracles around the clock—the whole idea is to make you feel as though there’s a “residential calmness” and sense of seamlessness to your days.
-Arty types will also love the hotel’s art collection, which gathers works from leading Asian artists.
-Mood lighting in each room sets off the gorgeous views of Kowloon, though one of the best places to take in the city at night is from the bar, located far up at the top of the hotel.
-No car, no problem, either: The hotel uses BMWs—one of which is electric—to shuttle guests from appointments to meetings and back.
+This luxury hotel offers similarly stunning views as the others on our list but steps it up with a five-star-and-then-some level of service.
+Staff members, for example, know your name and room number, and the concierge is always available to provide assistance (from making restaurant reservations to arranging last-minute services like dry cleaning).
+Art enthusiasts will also love the hotel’s collection, which includes work from contemporary Asian artists like Taiwanese sculptor Cynthia Sah.
+Mood lighting in each room sets off the gorgeous views of Kowloon, but one of the best places to take in the city at night is from its Café Gray Bar.
+No car, no problem, either: the hotel uses BMWs—one of which is electric—to shuttle guests to meetings and back.

 Best for Foodies: InterContinental Hong Kong